-Typically found in hospital Emergency Departments, the CAREpoint telemedicine software is also a valuable adjunct to busy medical communications centers around the country.
+Typically found in hospital Emergency Departments, the CAREpoint telehealth software is also a valuable adjunct to busy medical communications centers around the country.
 Such is the case with Nassau County MEDCOM in East Meadow, NY.

 Unlike most communities, where EMS functions are controlled by the fire department, Nassau County EMS is managed by the Nassau County Police Department’s Emergency Ambulance Bureau.
 The Bureau is responsible for operating the Nassau County Medical Control center, which provides coordination and medical direction for all ambulance providers in the county.
-Located within the confines of Nassau University Medical Center in the heart of Long Island, the Medical Control center relies on the CAREpoint Workstation telemedicine software to manage its busy operations.
+Located within the confines of Nassau University Medical Center in the heart of Long Island, the Medical Control center relies on the CAREpoint Workstation telehealth software to manage its busy operations.

 Six CAREpoints (3 operator positions, 1 supervisor position, and 2 at the Public Safety Center log over 90,000 calls per year.
 EMS notifications and medical control calls from fire departments and ambulance services throughout the country come to MEDCOM via phone and numerous radio channels.
 The calls are in turn directed to the appropriate receiving hospitals via phone or General Devices’ e-Net Messenger system.
 Similarly, 12-lead reports are received and transmitted as necessary to insure rapid and appropriate treatment for cardiac patients.
 When appropriate, calls can also be patched to a physician for online medical control in the ED in the Medical Center, which maintains its own CAREpoint Workstation.